The Origins of The Republic 1918-1919

 The improved international relations thanks to both treaty’s helped Germany renegotiate the terms of the Treaty of Versailles reparations schedule.
 This meant for the first time, the amount paid and the timeframe for reparation payments were able to be renegotiated in a more favourable way for Germany to make them more manageable and less of an economic burden.
 There were critics to this however such as Alfred Hugenberg and Fritz Thyssen who were against the idea that Germany should continue to pay reparations.

 In 1927, Allied troops withdrew from the west bank of Rhine 5 years before the scheduled date of 1933.
 This resulted in increased morale in Germany and showed some relaxation in the terms of the Treaty of Versailles terms.
 This increased Stresemann’s popularity and support for his policies as it seemed to be restoring Germany’s prestige abroad.

-Changes in society and the standard of living, 1924-29
+- Changes in the standard of living, including wages, housing, unemployment insurance.

 Lastly, this section will also examine cultural changes under the Weimar Republic including developments in architecture, art and cinema.